 After we spent a few days getting to know each other and practicing answering questions in complete sentences, I split students up into partners to interview each other.
 The students got to practice valuable skills they’d use all year long, while also truly getting to know a classmate.
 In my unit, I provided blank interview sheets as well as interview sheets with questions to help you decide how independent you want your kids to be.
 This helps transfer the skill over to writing.

-In my experience I’ve had a lot of third graders who struggled to write in complete sentences, and who really struggled with this skill.
+In my experience I’ve had a lot of third graders who struggled to write in complete sentences, and who really struggled with this skill as it wasn’t instilled from the start.
 It always disappointed me because it’s fairly easy to teach in the primary grades, and as long as the expectation is there, the students will continue to do it.
 Because I looped with my kids, my second graders just always expect to write in sentences with PQA- they don’t know that others don’t do that.

-I wanted my unit to work for early elementary as well. so I changed up the lines to include writing lines to help young learners.
+I wanted my unit to work for early elementary so I included writing lines to help young learners.
 Some interview sheets are also provided for the very beginning of first grade, or the very end of kindergarten, where students only fill in the answer and then trace the rest.
 This helps students learn how to structure a sentence in PQA while also working on sound spelling and building the skills they’ll truly start using later.

 You can purchase my Kicking Off a Great Year unit by clicking the image below to head to TpT.

 An important aspect to consider when teaching students to restate the question is the hook that’s going to help them remember.
 In my area, we use the acronym PQA.
 It stands for Putting the Question in the Answer.
 I’ve also seen TTQA (Turn The Question Around) which is basically the same thing.
-I’ve recently come across RAPS (Restate, Answer, Prove, Sum it Up), and RACE (Restate, Answer, Cite, Edit) which I really like for older students.
+I’ve recently come across RAPS (Restate, Answer, Prove, Sum it Up), and RACE (Restate, Answer, Cite, Edit) which I really like for older students as you’re working to build constructed response answers.
 Whichever acronym you prefer, I’ve created FREE posters to help you reference it in your classroom.
 The PQA one is at the top of the post.
-Just click here or on any of the images below to go download the set from my TpT store for free.
+My Restate the Question posters can be found in my TpT store for free.